Privacy Policy

 4.2 Categories of Cookie We Use

-Collect anonymous data on how visitors use the site (e.g. Google Analytics).
-Used to improve performance.
+Statistics / Analytics Collect anonymous data on how visitors use the site, including Google Analytics, to help improve performance.
+Yes

-Track browsing activity to deliver relevant advertising and measure campaign performance.
+Marketing Track browsing activity to deliver relevant advertising and measure campaign performance.
+Yes

 4.3 Google Analytics

 Our site uses Google Analytics to analyse usage.
 Collection of this data is used to report and analyse Website performance.
-Google is responsible for securely storing this information; further details are available at https://policies.google.com/privacy.
+Google is responsible for securely storing this information.
+Further details are available at Google’s Privacy Policy.

 Google Analytics cookies will only be set after you have given your consent via the Cookiebot banner.